-*This post may contain affiliate links.
-That just means that if you purchase products using my links, I will receive a small commission at no extra cost to you.
-I was not paid for writing this post and all the products were purchased out of my own pocket.*
+**This post may contain affiliate links.
+That just means that if you purchase products using my links, I will receive a small commission at no extra cost to you**

 You will need:

-Cotton ball holder- Used to clean the plate between uses.
-You can use a regular cotton pad to clean the plate but I guarantee you will smudge your polish.
-Who wants to spend all that time getting a perfectly stamped image only to ruin it by cleaning your plates?
+Cotton ball holder- You have to clean the plate between uses.
+You can use a regular cotton pad to clean the plate, but I guarantee you will smudge the design you just stamped on your nails.
+Who wants to spend all that time getting a perfectly stamped image, only to ruin it by cleaning your plates?
 Not me, been there done that and will never attempt that ever again!
+There's a button at the top of the cotton ball holder.
+When you press it, a metal claw comes out and grabs the cotton ball.

 Lint roller- I use this to clean my stamper between uses.
-Just press the leftover polish onto the sticky lint roller and the image will come right off.
+Just press the leftover polish onto the sticky lint roller, and the polish will come right off.
 You can get them at any dollar store.

 Let's get started!
 I recommend stamping on a paper towel for easy clean up.

-Apply your stamping polish over half of the design you want to use.
-If you use less polish it helps you get a crisp, clear image.
+Apply your stamping polish over the design you want to use.

 Next, use your scraper or credit card to scrape the polish across the design.
 Scrape quickly at a 45 degree angle and don't apply too much pressure.

 Now for the tricky part.
 Use your stamper and pick the image off of the plate with a rolling motion.
+Start on one side of the image and roll over it.
 I have seen people pushing straight down but you may not get all of the image transferred with that method.
-I didn't have much success trying that way myself but its your nail art so do what you like!
+I didn't have much success trying it that way myself, but try it both ways and see what works best for you.

 The best part about using the clear jelly stamper is being able to see exactly where the image will be transferred onto your nail.
 Use the same rolling motion to transfer the image onto the nail.
 You may have some parts of the image sticking up a bit so just pat it down gently with your finger.